 I just ordered an ACT product.
 How do I check to see if the part is right for me?

-ACT customer service can answer many questions concerning fitment and custom applications feel free to contact us at 661-940-7555
+ACT customer service can answer many questions concerning fitment and custom applications.
+Feel free to contact us at 661-940-7555.
+You can enter your vehicle information to see what ACT parts fit your specific

 My ACT clutch looks different than the previous clutch.
 Do I have the right parts?